strapi/strapi/docs/3.0.0-beta.x/deployment/digitalocean.md

 #### 6. You will install `Node.js`.

-Use the instructions in section **Install Node using a PPA** from the official [Digital Ocean docs for installing a production ready Node.js server](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04#installing-using-a-ppa).
+Use the instructions in section **Install Node using a PPA** from the official [DigitalOcean docs for installing a production ready Node.js server](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04#installing-using-a-ppa).

 After completing the steps to **install Node.js, NPM and the "build-essential package"**, you will manually change npm's default directory.
 The following steps are based on [how to resolve access permissions from npmjs.com](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally):